 Can Woods be a villain in the next Die Hard movie please?

 A movie that changed names on its journey across the Atlantic, not that it reversed its box office fortunes.
 Known as Diggstown in the US, and Midnight Sting in the UK, the movie’s a boxing comedy from the late director Michael Ritchie, whose varied work covers The Candidate, The Golden Child, Fletch and the original version of The Bad News Bears.

 Here, he pairs Woods with Louis Gossett Jr, with the former taking on the role of a recently-released-from-prison conman, who takes on a bet that he can find a boxer who can knock out ten contenders from the town of Diggstown in just one day.
 That is, as you’ve probably guessed, where Gossett Jr comes in.

-That said, the pair of them practically have the film stolen from underneath them by a wonderfully villainous Bruce Dern.
-Coupled with the wonderfully sparky dialogue, and Ritchie's ability to keep things pacey, in spite of needing to join together many of the familiar ingredients of the boxing movie, and Diggstown/Midnight Sting remains a hugely underappreciated gem.
+That said, the pair of them practically have the movie stolen from underneath them by a wonderfully villainous Bruce Dern.
+Coupled with the wonderfully sparky dialogue, and Ritchie’s ability to keep things pacey, in spite of needing to join together many of the familiar ingredients of the boxing movie, and Diggstown/Midnight Sting remains a hugely underappreciated gem.

 Naturally, given that it’s funny and boasts great performances, it bombed.